sideprojectslab/blue-64/README.md

 | SPACE        | Menu Button    |
 | F1           | Right Shoulder |

-* In order to map a button nagigate to the "controller mapping" submenu and cycle through the mappable buttons, which will also display the current mapping.
+* In order to map a button navigate to the "controller mapping" submenu and cycle through the mappable buttons, which will also display the current mapping.
+* Once the desired controller button is highlighted confirm your choice with "View + Menu" (controller) or "AltGr + Enter" on(bluetooth keyboard)
+* If you immediately confirm again, the binding will be removed
-* Once the desired controller button is highlighted press the desired key on the keyboard.
+* You can now press the desired key on the bluetooth keyboard.
 Visible characters will be plotted on screen while modifiers like "shift", "control" and "commodore" will be recorded but not displayed.
+* Alternatively (if you don't have a bluetooth keyboard) you can cycle through all available keys manually.
-* Confirm the choice with "View + Menu" (controller) or "AltGr + Enter" (keyboard) and the last key pressed will be assigned to the desired control button.
+* Confirm the choice with "View + Menu" (controller) or "AltGr + Enter" (bluetooth keyboard) and the last key pressed (or the manually selected key, if any) will be assigned to the desired control button.
-* Confirming the choice without having pressed any key will simply leave the mapping unchanged.
+* Exiting the submenu without having pressed any key will simply leave the mapping unchanged.

 ## C64 Compatibility
 Blue-64 has been verified to be compatible with the following motherboard revisions: